 In each of the above asset classes, there will be several fund categories.

-A *Debt: Income* scheme would be a good debt scheme that has similar features of a Fixed deposit and might give a little better returns.
+An Income-oriented debt scheme would be a good debt scheme that has similar features of a Fixed deposit and might give a little better returns.

 A Gold fund will be investing primarily in gold exchange traded funds.
 Might give returns near to that of the gold market.